-I was just one year taking photography lessons after work.
+I tool just one year of photography lessons in Brussels.
 It was still the time where we only had film, no internet and no smartphones.

-My photographic teacher told us some important things while developing our film in the darkroom.
-Her standpoint was that we should photograph the person as he/she is, without as little as possible judgement but using our deep imotions to make it "our" story.
+The key point of my teacher was that we should photograph the person as she is, without as little as possible judgement but using our deep imotions to make it "our" personal story.

 It will be the mix of respect, time, experience and direct interaction to come closer what might be a good portrait.

 In sonsequence I prefer to work on free projects where model and photographers will work together.